bgjx/meq-data-app/README.md

 Please note that, due to data confidentiality policies, the database contents are not included—so the app will appear blank.

-If you're interested in the database structure, feel free to contact me via email at [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com).
+If you're interested in the database structure, feel free to contact me via email at [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com), i will provide you full dummy database.

 ### Prerequisites